Many Equality Fund projects have involved the creation of lasting resources. For example:

 This structured one-day event allowed them to try out sample classes to explore subjects of interest to them, explore the campus, find out how to apply, meet staff, and learn about the experiences of graduates who have successfully completed the course.

-The key aim of this project was to create a map of Trinity based on the sensori sitmuli present in the environments so as to allow easier navigation for people with sensory processing issues.
+The key aim of this project was to create a map of Trinity based on the sensory stimuli present in the environments so as to allow easier navigation for people with sensory processing issues.

-Project organisers worked together with a team of students from the School of Computing to create a website that would incorporate a map of the campus and the survey to collect data on sensori stimuli present in the various areas of it.
+Project organisers worked together with a team of students from the School of Computing to create a website that would incorporate a map of the campus and a survey to collect data on sensory stimuli present in the various areas of it.
 The project website was available to anyone using the campus.

 ‘Overcoming Racism and Sexism in Higher Education – An Interactive Webinar’ took place on Thursday, 18th of March 2021 via zoom, with keynote speeches by Dr Ebun Joseph, Race relations consultant, Director Institute of Antiracism and Black Studies and Chairperson, African Scholars Association Ireland (AFSAI) and Dr Keisha Lindsay, Associate Professor, Departments of Gender & Women's Studies and Political Science, University of Wisconsin-Madison, USA who both spoke about the challenges Black and Ethnic Minority women face in Ireland and the US respectively.
 Breakout sessions allowed for an interactive discussion of the topic from three perspectives: A staff perspectives breakout session chaired by Dr Ayeshah Emon, a student perspectives session chaired by Mamobo Ogoro, and a refugee perspective workshop chaired by Donnah Vuma.